International Wrestling Syndicate: Women's Wrestling Syndicate

+On November 17, 2023, LuFisto with IWS and SPIRA, produced an all-women's spot show for the world premiere of Celles qui luttent, directed by Sarah Baril Gaudet, for the Montreal International Documentary Festival, held at the Cinémathèque québécoise.

+On February 4, 2024, WWS held its inaugural event Caught in a Mosh at the IWS Training Centre, where Katrina Creed defeated Mya Malek in an IWS Women's Championship Match.
+On March 24, WWS presents Fight for your Life, Fight for your Money at the IWS Training Centre, featuring Vanessa Kraven.

 Training Centre and Dojo

 IWS runs a professional wrestling school in Montréal, Québec.
 In late 2014, the promotion inaugurated the IWS Dojo in a MMA training facility in LaSalle.
 The schools are currently located at the IWS Training Centre in Montréal-Nord and IWS South Shore in Saint-Jean-sur-Richelieu.
 Shayne Hawke operates as head trainer of the school.

-The school has presented seminars by wrestlers such as WWE Hall of Famer Jake "The Snake" Roberts, "Speedball" Mike Bailey, Bob Evans, Pete Dunne, Trent Seven, Tyler Bate, Mike Quackenbush, Tessa Blanchard and UFC Hall of Famer Stephan Bonnar.
+The school has presented seminars by wrestlers such as WWE Hall of Famer Jake "The Snake" Roberts, "Speedball" Mike Bailey, Bob Evans, Pete Dunne, Trent Seven, Tyler Bate, Mike Quackenbush, Tessa Blanchard, Gabe Sapolsky, and UFC Hall of Famer Stephan Bonnar.

 Former Canadian strongman, Maxim Lemire credited the IWS Training Centre in preparation to his WWE tryout, held during SummerSlam weekend in Toronto.

 On August 24–25, 2019, IWS hosted Mike Quackenbush's Master Class Weekend.